hds-lab/d3tutorial/public/tutorials/barchart.md

     3. Set the width based on frequency

 We already talked about loading data.
-You can review the code for this in the JavaScript panel to the right, if you wish.
+You can review the code for this in the JavaScript panel to the right.

+<a class="btn btn-default jsbin-button" href="http://jsbin.com/rogab/64/edit?js,output">Open in JS Bin</a>

 We have also already entered some CSS to make the bar chart look nice.

-<a class="btn btn-primary jsbin-button" href="http://jsbin.com/rogab/64/edit?js,output" target="_blank">Open Initial Setup in JS Bin</a>

 In the following sections, we will go through each of the steps above.

 2. Create an SVG element
 ------------------------

-Let's add an SVG element to the page.
+Let's **add an SVG element to the page** to hold our visualization.
-We'll also decide at this point how big we want to draw our visualization.
+We should also decide at this point how big the visualization will be.

+<a class="btn btn-default jsbin-button" href="http://jsbin.com/rogab/64/edit?js,output">Open in JS Bin</a>

 Add the following to your JavaScript:

 ```javascript